-Research Could Pave the Way for a Brain Prosthetic to Translate Thoughts into Speech
+Research Could Pave the Way for Restoring Speech to People with Paralysis

 When we speak, we engage nearly 100 muscles, continuously moving our lips, jaw, tongue, and throat to shape our breath into the fluent sequences of sounds that form our words and sentences.
 A new study by UC San Francisco scientists reveals how these complex articulatory movements are coordinated in the brain.

 The new research reveals that the brain’s speech centers are organized more according to the physical needs of the vocal tract as it produces speech than by how the speech sounds (its “phonetics”).
 Linguists divide speech into abstract units of sound called “phonemes” and consider the /k/ sound in “keep” the same as the /k/ in “coop.”
 But in reality, your mouth forms the sound differently in these two words to prepare for the different vowels that follow, and this physical distinction now appears to be more important to the brain regions responsible for producing speech than the theoretical sameness of the phoneme.